 - A short CV (no more than 3 pages).

 - A summary proposal (with a line-up of potential speakers) for a conference/workshop you would like to host as part of your postdoctoral fellowship (no more than 2 pages).

 - Two letters of recommendation from Columbia Faculty members who know you and your work (including one from your dissertation advisor).

-The submission deadline for the application and support letter is August 20, 2020.
-Decisions will be announced by the end of August.
+The submission deadline for the application and support letters is July 1, 2021.
+Decisions will be announced by August 15, 2021.